tomduck/pandoc-tablenos/README.md

 [PyPI]: https://pypi.python.org/pypi

+#### Troubleshooting ####

+If you are prompted to upgrade `pip`, then do so.
+Installation errors may occur with older versions.
+The command you need to execute (as root) is

+    python -m pip install --upgrade pip

+You may test the installation as a regular user using the shell command

+    which pandoc-tablenos

+This will tell you where pandoc-tablenos is installed.
+If it is not found, then please submit a report to our [Issues tracker].

 #### Installing on linux ####

 If you are running linux, pip may be packaged separately from python.
 On Debian-based systems (including Ubuntu), you can install pip as root using